-Objective Competition issue(s) which arise frequently Best practice remedies The information provided should allow alternative operators to effectively assess the impact on their own processes.
+Objective Competition issue(s) which arise frequently Best practice remedies information provided should allow alternative operators to effectively assess the impact on their own processes.
 BP14 NRAs should ensure that alternative operators have the ability to influence the decisions regarding characteristics of new wholesale products and new interfaces.
 BP15 Where relevant, NRAs should impose a requirement on SMP operators in relation to lead times (i.e. notice periods) regarding the removal of existing wholesale inputs.
 Transparency transparency on the terms and conditions of access.
-This may have a detrimental impact on alternative operators wishing to enter and/or remain operational in BP16a NRAs should require SMP operators to take into account any reasonable views of wholesale customers in their RO, in particular regarding the evolution of the services offered.
-BP16b NRAs should require SMP operators to publish the RO (i.e. make it operational) within a reasonable time after NRAs have imposed the obligation to grant access.
-NRAs should give guidance on the reasonable timeframe on a case by case basis.
+This may have a detrimental impact on alternative operators wishing to enter and/or remain operational in the regarding the evolution of the services offered. • BP16b NRAs should require SMP operators to publish the RO (i.e. make it operational) within a reasonable time after NRAs have imposed the obligation to grant access.
+NRAs should give guidance on the reasonable timeframe on a case by case basis

 Objective Competition issue(s) which arise frequently Best practice remedies SMP operators may have preferential access to certain key information compared to alternative operators.
-Certain information which is naturally available to SMP operators (but not to alternative operators) could be used to gain an unfair advantage (for example, SMP operator's development close off dates or network coverage/technical characteristics of leased lines circuit). evolution and/or changes to prices, terms and conditions for existing services or technical and operational characteristics.
+Certain information which is naturally available to SMP operators (but not to alternative operators) could be used to gain an unfair advantage (for example, SMP operator's development close off dates or network coverage/technical characteristics of leased lines circuit). services or technical and operational characteristics.
 Where NRAs follow a pre-approval process, NRAs should further require SMP operators to inform them before publishing the necessary amendments to the RO.
-Reasonable quality of access product - technical issues a description of the network access, including technical characteristics which should include information on network configuration where necessary to make effective use of network
+BP17 NRAs should require SMP operators to make certain information available to all operators (publicly or on request) within a reasonable period of time.
+Such information should include the results of Key Performance Indicators (KPIs) measurements (see BP24b below) and planned future changes to the SMP operators' network architectures as far as they are relevant to network access (e. g. future points of access) and which might affect the provision of services.
+Reasonable quality of access product - technical issues characteristics which should include information on network

-Objective Competition issue(s) which arise frequently Best practice remedies Objective suits the SMP provider's own business or certain • applications; geographical limitations (which are not objectively justified in the market definition); and any relevant technical standards for network access (including any) limitations of use to which services can be put.
-BP19 Consistent with Article 17 of the Framework Directive, 11 NRAs should encourage SMP operators to adhere to European or global technical standards, wherever feasible.
+Objective Competition issue(s) which arise frequently Best practice remedies limitations of the technical parameters to whatever suits the SMP provider's own business or certain applications; BP19 Consistent with Article 17 of the Framework Directive, 11 NRAs should encourage SMP operators to adhere to European or global technical standards, wherever feasible.
 BP20 NRAs should require that interconnection of wholesale leased lines is possible at a wide range of convenient locations.
 For efficiency considerations, such access should be granted at locations where there is interconnection for other existing services within and outside the relevant market.
 BP21 For wholesale leased lines services which exclude trunk segments, NRAs should ensure that end to end wholesale leased lines are available throughout the relevant geographic market in circumstances where interconnecting lines would be technically infeasible or uneconomic (for example, in rural areas).
-Reasonable SMP operators may have an incentive to discriminate BP22 NRAs should require SMP operators to provide a reasonable quality of in favour of their own downstream operations in · access product relation to the quality of wholesale access products.
-BP22a Service Level Agreements (SLAs) should cover specific operational As a result, access products may not be of reasonable issues quality and service levels may not be comparable with
+Reasonable SMP operators may have an incentive to discriminate BP22 NRAs should require SMP operators to provide a reasonable quality of in favour of their own downstream operations in access product relation to the quality of wholesale access products.
+As operational a result, access products may not be of reasonable quality service areas.
+Service areas where SLAs are most likely to be issues and service levels may not be comparable with those